 I became more intentional about my health, which then led to being more intentional about the food I was eating.
-There’s so many ways minimalism can impact your life.
+There are so many ways minimalism can impact your life.

 What do you think holds people back on embarking on this journey towards intentionality?

-We live in a culture where we’re constantly being told to accumulate more and more.
-And the idea of purposefully owning less, is pretty foreign to most people.
+We live in a culture where we’re continually being told to accumulate more and more.
+And the idea of purposefully owning less is pretty foreign to most people.

 When I go speak on the topic to a room full of people, there are very few that disagree with me when it comes to minimalism.
 When you lay it out to them, most people can see the benefit of it and agree with it.
 It comes down to how a lot of people haven’t considered how intentionality and minimalism could benefit their lives.

-Then there’s another level where there’s people who hear about minimalism and want to embrace it but there are many obstacles that prevent them from getting started.
+Then there’s another level where there are people who hear about minimalism and want to embrace it, but there are many obstacles that prevent them from getting started.

-There are different personality types including those who are extremely sentimental, or those who tend to worry a lot.
-Some of these personality types may struggle to apply minimalism to their life, as there could be some factors from their upbringing and environment that come into play.
+There are different personality types including those who are incredibly sentimental or those who tend to worry a lot.
+Some of these personality types may struggle to apply minimalism to their life, as there could be some factors in their upbringing and environment that come into play.
 For example, if the world that they grew up in was very unstable and always changing, then there’s a grasping for security in the things that they own.

 In a recent post, you mentioned that the question of, “Does this item spark joy?”, is the wrong question to be asking when decluttering.
 Would you mind elaborating on your stance?

-Beyond that, the problem I have with the surface of the question, is that I don’t believe any type of possession can spark true joy in your life.
+Beyond that, the problem I have with the surface of the question is that I don’t believe any possession can spark true joy in your life.
 I don’t think there’s any product that can at least bring lasting joy in life.

-As you have taken on more projects professionally in the pursuit to serve others, how have you balanced and managed your commitments whilst maintaining a minimalist mindset?
+As you have taken on more projects professionally in the pursuit to serve others, how have you balanced and managed your commitments while maintaining a minimalist mindset?